devskale/offpunk/README.md

 * Complex bookmarks management through multiple lists, built-in edition and archiving.
 * Advanced navigation tools like `tour` and `mark` (as per VF-1).
 Unlike AV-98, tour is saved on disk accross sessions.
 * Ability to specify external handler programs for different MIME types (use `handler`)
+* Non-interactive cache-building with configurable depth through the --sync command.
+The cache can easily be used by other software.
 * Gopher proxy support (e.g. for use with [Agena](https://tildegit.org/solderpunk/agena))
 * IPv6 support